BALTIMORE (Stockpickr) -- We've all heard it before: "The trend is your friend."

-If you've been exposed to the main ideas behind technical analysis, you already know that trend is one of the cornerstones of technical trading.
+If you've been exposed to the main ideas behind technical analysis, you already know that trends are one of the cornerstones of technical trading.
 They're an important part of the technical toolbox because, more often than not, they work.
-Studies have shown that prices move in trends -- and that following those trends is one of the most effective ways to significantly grow your portfolio.
+Studies have shown that prices move in persistent trends -- and that following those trends is one of the most effective ways to significantly grow your portfolio.
 But all trends eventually fail, leaving latecomers holding the bag for those who were prescient (or lucky) enough to get out early.

 Of course, as with most stock trading tactics, spotting reversals is much easier said than done.
 Today, we'll take a look at some tools that can help you spot reversals early and spare your portfolio from losses.